Jpoker01/sport_article_classifier/README.md

 Once all three finalize scripts have run, open `notebooks/results_analysis.ipynb` for the final comparison table, confusion matrices, per-class F1 and error analysis.

+> **This notebook cannot be executed on a bare clone.** It reads the prediction and
+> metric artifacts that the three `finalize_*.py` scripts write into `results/`, and
+> those depend on the raw dataset and on trained model weights, neither of which is in
+> this repository (the data source cannot be disclosed, and the weights are several GB).
+> A fresh clone therefore has to run the data preparation and the three pipelines above
+> first.
+The committed cell outputs show the results the report is based on.

 ## Project structure

 The work is organized as follows: